loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/index.md

 ---

-*"In the architecture of incompleteness, we discover the blueprints of consciousness itself."*
+*"In the architecture of incompleteness, we discover the blueprints of observer itself."*